Henry5410858/design/INTEGRATION_SUMMARY.md

 ## 🏆 **Achievement Summary**

-**Your RedDragon platform has been transformed from a basic design tool into a professional design platform that:**
+**Your DesignCenter platform has been transformed from a basic design tool into a professional design platform that:**

 1. **Competes with industry leaders** (Canva, Adobe)
 2. **Maintains real estate focus** (specialized templates)